-Cancer Patients - a knowledge of Pharmacogenomics can improve your wellbeing, reduce side effects and even save or extend your one precious Life
+DID YOU KNOW – A knowledge of Pharmacogenomics can improve your wellbeing, reduce side effects and even save or extend your one precious life?

 Pharmacogenomics for Treatments:

-Pharmacogenomics is the study of how genes affect a person’s response to drugs.
+Pharmacogenomics (PGx) is the analysis of how genes affect a person’s response to drugs.

 This relatively new field combines pharmacology (the science of drugs) and genomics (the study of genes and their functions) to develop effective, safe medications and doses that will be tailored to a person’s genetic makeup.

 As the picture above states – Pharmacogenomics is the breakthrough away from one size fits all medicine.

 However; budget limitations means these tests are rare in Australian & New Zealand cancer hospitals.

 Thus; we refer patients to a certified independent genomic testing laboratory (Australia) offering tests unavailable in our hospitals.

 Summary: PGx is able to provide information about a patient’s genetic likelihood to respond to a given medication or risk of an adverse drug response (ADR).